swt30/waterworlds-paper/waterworlds.md

 For a 10 M$_⊕$ planet, the change in radius is 0.2 R$_⊕$ from 300 to 1000 K.
 This is due to the thermal expansion of the planet as a whole, rather than of one small part of the water layer near the surface.
 We do not necessarily expect an adiabatic temperature gradient throughout the whole planet because the entire interior may not all be convective---for example, @Valencia2007a included conductive boundary layers in their models.
-In that case, the true temperature-dependent behaviour of the mass-radius diagram might lie between the adiabatic and isothermal cases.
+In that case, the true temperature dependent behaviour of the mass-radius diagram might lie between the adiabatic and isothermal cases.
 Despite this, figure @fig:isothermal-vs-adiabatic shows that the surface temperature can still play an important role in determining the radius of a planet if it has a substantial water layer.
 This is true even in the extreme isothermal case where there is no temperature gradient at all within the planet.